Visirt/node-red-contrib-broadlink-control/README.md

 1. Remove any existing configured devices or control in the Broadlink app.
 2. Reset device by long press (~6 seconds) the reset button with a pin or paperclip until the LED rapidly flashes.
-3. Use the BroadLink app to connect to WiFi (keep your phone close to RM).
-AND STOP!!
+3. Use the BroadLink app to connect Broadlink device to WiFi (keep your phone close to it) AND STOP!!
 4. Do nothing more, dont't add anything more in the app, quit the app and now use the node.

-Thanks to <https://github.com/QuadrifoglioVerde> for the info [here](https://github.com/home-assistant/core/issues/30215#issuecomment-581159499).
+Thanks to [QuadrifoglioVerde](https://github.com/QuadrifoglioVerde) for the info [here](https://github.com/home-assistant/core/issues/30215#issuecomment-581159499).

 ## Configuring the Broadlink App